architect/arc.codes/src/views/docs/en/reference/runtime-helpers/node.js.md

 - `cacheControl` - **string**
   - Sets the `cache-control` header (or overrides it if already present)
+- `compression` - **string** or **boolean**
+  - Defaults to Brotli (`br`); sets output compression of non-binary handler responses (e.g. JSON, HTML, etc.)
+  - If requesting client does not support default (`br`), it automatically falls back to gzip (`gzip`), and then disables compression
+  - If a compression type is manually specified (e.g. `compression: 'br'`) and the requesting client does not support it, compression is automatically disabled for that request
+  - To manually disable output compression for non-binary responses, specify `false`
 - `cookie` - **string**
   - Sets the `set-cookie` header (or overrides it if already present)
 - `cors` - **boolean**